KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 	:download:`GraphicsAPI_Vulkan.cpp <../Common/GraphicsAPI_Vulkan.cpp>`

-Note: ``GraphicsAPI`` is by no means production-ready code or reflective of good practice with specific-APIs.
-It is there solely to have working samples in this tutorial, demonstrate some basic rendering and interaction with OpenXR.
+Note: ``GraphicsAPI`` is by no means production-ready code or reflective of good practice with specific APIs.
+It is there solely to provide working samples in this tutorial, and demonstrate some basic rendering and interaction with OpenXR.

 This tutorial uses polymorphic classes; ``GraphicsAPI_...`` derives from the base ``GraphicsAPI`` class.
 The derived class is based on your graphics API selection.
 Include both the header and cpp files for both ``GraphicsAPI`` and ``GraphicsAPI...``. ``GraphicsAPI.h`` includes the headers and macros needed to set up your platform and graphics API.
 Below are code snippets that show how to set up the ``XR_USE_PLATFORM_...`` and ``XR_USE_GRAPHICS_API_...`` macros for your platform along with any relevant headers.
 In the first code block, there's also reference to ``XR_TUTORIAL_USE_...`` which we set up the ``CMakeLists.txt`` .
 This tutorial demonstrates all five graphics APIs, you will only need to select one ``XR_USE_PLATFORM_...`` macro and one ``XR_USE_GRAPHICS_API_...`` macro.

 The code below is an example of how you might implement the inclusion and definition the relevant graphics API header along with the ``XR_USE_PLATFORM_...`` and ``XR_USE_GRAPHICS_API_...`` macros.
 This will already be set up in the ``GraphicsAPI.h`` file.

 .. literalinclude:: ../Common/GraphicsAPI.h
 	:language: cpp